Professor Billy Todd

 Billy Todd is a Professor at Swinburne’s Department of Mathematics and was its inaugural Department Chair (October 2012 - December 2018 inclusive, including Discipline Leader).
 His research specialties include statistical mechanics of non-equilibrium systems, non-equilibrium molecular dynamics and computational nanofluidics.

 Alongside his research work, Professor Todd teaches a variety of mathematics subjects including numerical and computational mathematics.
 He is a Fellow of the Australian Institute of Physics and a member of the American Physical Society and the Australian Mathematical Society.
-He is a former President of the Australian Society of Rheology and Council Member, a Visiting Professor at Imperial College London (Tribology Group), and in 2018 was appointed as Honorary Professor in the Department of Sciences and Environment at Roskilde University in Denmark.
-He is an inaugeral elected member of the Swinburne Professorial Council and currently serves as the Research Director for the Department of Mathematics.
+He is a former President of the Australian Society of Rheology and Council Member.
+He currently holds a number of honourary academic appointments including Visiting Professor at Imperial College London (Tribology Group), Honorary Professor in the Department of Sciences and Environment at Roskilde University (Denmark) and Adjunct Professor in the Department of Applied Mechanics at the Indian Institute of Technology Madras.
+He was an inaugeral elected member of the Swinburne Professorial Board.
+In 2023 he was jointly awarded the Australian Society of Rheology Medallion, along with his colleague Prof Peter Daivis (RMIT University).

 Prior to joining Swinburne in 1999, Professor Todd completed his undergraduate and postgraduate studies in physics at the University of Western Australia and Murdoch University.
 He then completed postdoctoral appointments at the University of Cambridge and the Australian National University, before moving to CSIRO in Melbourne in 1996.